vlovic/camelcamelflight/README.md

 - Every day:
     - Check whether there is data that is more than X days old and delete it.
 - Switch to making API requests to the actual API, rather than dummy.
-- Then display a graph with the price info over time on the root page.
+- Let the user select which flight to track and view